AliceWonderMiscreations/php-ccm/README.md

 The package tree will be within something *like* /usr/share/ccm and other than license files, all files will be installed into that directory, no files will be installed outside that directory.
-That is avoid package conflicts with any packages installed by the operating system vendor packages.
+That is to avoid package conflicts with any packages installed by the operating system vendor packages.

-Within the package tree, there will be three different available branches:
+Within the package tree, there will be three different available branches (similar concept to PEAR channels):

 * stable
 * local
 * devel

-The purpose of the stable branch is to contain the most recent *released* version of a library with Composer install that works in the specified version of PHP.
+The purpose of the `stable` branch is to contain the most recent *released* version of a library with Composer install that works in the specified version of PHP.

-The purpose of the local branch is to contain older versions of a package that may be needed by a particular application or library.
+The purpose of the `local` branch is to contain older versions of a package that may be needed by a particular application or library.

-The purpose of the devel branch is to contain development versions that are not yet released as final packages.
+The purpose of the `devel` branch is to contain development versions that are not yet released as final packages.

-Web applications that work just fine with the stable versions can just add the stable branch to their `phpinclude` path.
-Web applications that where the stable version does not work can add the local and/or development branch to their `phpinclude` path *before* the stable branch.
+Web applications can then specify what order they want the autoloader to search through the branches to find the class that is needed.

 The CCM package repository itself will only include packages for the stable branch but the git will include RPM spec files for the decelopment branch and